GSA/search.digitalgov.gov/drafts/2013-07-16-header-footer.md

 ---

 ***Troubleshooting tip:*** You can implement a drop-down menu using CSS (and without using JavaScript).
 For more information, A List Apart's tips on [drop-down menus and horizontal style](http://alistapart.com/article/horizdropdowns) ![External link](https://9fddeb862c037f6d2190-f1564c64756a8cfee25b6b19953b1d23.ssl.cf2.rackcdn.com/external_link.gif).

+***Did you know?*** We offer results through our [Search Data API](/sites/manual/api.html), if you'd like to create mash-ups or have complete control of the look and feel of your search results pages.
+You can access the API by clicking on the option in the left-hand menu in the Admin Center.